SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/5-opf-global-functions.md

     .then((success) => {
       if (success) {
         console.log('Payment form reinitialized with alternative payment option');
-        // Update UI to show the new payment option updatePaymentOptionUI(alternativePaymentOptionId);
+        // Update the UI to show the new payment option updatePaymentOptionUI(alternativePaymentOptionId);
       }
     });